wmcl4/inteRpeval/README.md

 Universal Kriging interpolation that accounts for large-scale spatial trends in x and y.
 Automatically fits a spherical variogram model to the trend residuals.

 ### `compare_rasters()`
-A diagnostic tool for comparing any two `SpatRaster` outputs.
-Reprojects and resamples both rasters to a common grid, then computes and plots their pixel-wise difference on a diverging Red-Blue colour scale.
+A  tool for comparing any two `SpatRaster`s.
+Reprojects and resamples both rasters to a common grid, then computes and plots their pixel-wise difference on a Red-Blue color scale.
 Prints mean difference, MAE, RMSE, and min/max statistics to the console.
-Supports optional min-max normalisation for comparing methods with different value ranges.
+Optional min-max normalisation for comparing methods with different value ranges.

 ---